open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ### Workload project metadata

-Now that the workload container implementation is working correctly, we will introduce the Horizon project metadata in order to make this project testable in the Horizon test environment and to ultimately make it deployable to Edge nodes.
+Now that the workload container implementation is working correctly, let's take a look at the Horizon project metadata in order to make this project testable in the Horizon test environment and to ultimately make it deployable to Edge nodes.
 The examples project you copied is "Horizon ready", so it already contains the Horizon metadata files.
 Note the files in the `horizon` sub-directory:

 * `workload.definition.json` - the Horizon metadata of this workload.
 Note a few of the significant json fields:
     * `workloadUrl`: along with the `version` and `arch` this is the unique identifier for this workload, and ideally a URL to a web site that documents the workload for potential users of it.